giantswarm/docs/src/content/app-platform/namespace-configuration/index.md

 ### Validation in App CR's Namespace Config

-In [default validation logic]({{< relref "/app-platform/defaulting-validation" >}}), app-admission-controller checks whether multiple app CRs are updating the same namespace with the same key, but different values.
+In [default validation logic]({{< relref "/app-platform/defaulting-validation" >}}), app-admission-controller checks whether multiple app CRs are updating the same namespace with different values.
 This logic would avoid the situation where the same namespace keeps changing at each app CR's reconciliation.